Travel advice for Nepal

 Krishna Astami (also called Krishna Jayanti or Krishna Janmastahmi) Krishna temples such as Patan’s Krishna Mandir throng with thousands of worshippers celebrating the god’s birth on the seventh day after the full moon.
 Vigils are also held the night before.

 Tij The three-day “Women’s Festival”, which starts on the third day after the new moon, sees groups of women clad in red singing and dancing through the streets.
 Letting their families fend for themselves for once, they start with a girls’ night out, feasting until midnight when they begin a day-long fast.
-On the second day they queue up to worship Shiva at the Pashupatinath temple outside of Kathmandu, and break the fast and ritually bathe to remove their sins on the final day.
+On the second day they line up to worship Shiva at the Pashupatinath temple outside of Kathmandu, and break the fast and ritually bathe to remove their sins on the final day.

 Indra Jaatra A wild week of chariot processions and masked-dance performances in Kathmandu, held around the full moon of Bhadau.
 On the last day, which is also known as Kumari Jaatra, beer flows from the mouth of an idol in Durbar Square.
 For more information, see Indra Jaatra: eight days of pomp and partying.